furudean/webchain/SPEC.md

 chain and allow users to navigate it.

 Discoverability may be an issue, as visitors of any given node will have to know the webchain exists to browse it.
-Users should thus be encouraged to link back to the webchain root node or other representations available.
+Members should thus be encouraged to link back to the webchain root node or other representations available.

 If all parts work well together, a fun and dangerous social experiment will